 “Some assembly required.”
 Those words can strike terror into anyone looking forward to the new item that they’ve purchased.
 I, too, know this terror; mine was a foosball table that we gave to our children one Christmas.
 Due to the size of the thing, we left it in its box hidden away in the garage until late Christmas Eve.
 “It couldn’t be that difficult,” I reasoned, as I started to work on it after the kids had gone to bed.
 After many cups of caffeine, bruised knuckles, lost parts, and a few words that should have landed me on the naughty list, I finally got to bed myself shortly before sunrise.
 The family photos from that Christmas morning show very happy children playing foosball, and one zombie-like dad clutching yet another cup of caffeine.

 There is always going to be something that needs assembling, and that is certainly true in the world of printed circuit boards.
 We as designers don’t always think about that while we are placing parts and routing traces, but the simple truth of the matter is that someone is going to have to build what we design.
-That is where the PCB assembly drawing comes in: to tell the manufacturer how to assemble the board that we design.
+That is where the PCB assembly drawing or fabrication drawing comes in: to tell the manufacturer how to assemble the board that we design.

 If you haven’t created an assembly drawing before, this will be a good introduction for you to the process.
 I promise, this won’t be a thirty-page manual with design sketches that look like my children’s kindergarten drawings.
-Knowing the different elements of an assembly drawing, and how your PCB layout tools can help you in creating this drawing are the only tools you’ll need here.
+Knowing the different elements of an fabrication drawing, and how your PCB layout tools can help you in creating this drawing are the only tools you’ll need here.
 And the best part?
 All of this information is yours for the reading, no assembly required.

 Drawing format: Some CAD systems will generate the drawing format for you while others require you to create it as a separate library shape.
 Whichever method that you use, you will combine that format with your design database to build your drawing.